bennbenben/insta_memers/README.md

 ### Considerations
 - A repo with huge file storage is needed to store memes (as they are all image files)
   - Decided to go with imgur as they offer unlimited uploads and downloads
-  - Imgur API is also confirmed to be free for non-commercial usage # https://apidocs.imgur.com/
+  - Imgur API is also confirmed to be free for non-commercial usage (https://apidocs.imgur.com/)
 ### Learning
-- Exposure to API, JSON file formats, requests
+- Exposure to API, `json`, `requests`

 ## Transform
 ### Objective